shcherbak-ai/contextgem/README.md

 - **Terminology Refinement**: Improving consistency and clarity of terminology throughout the framework to enhance developer experience

 We are committed to making ContextGem the most effective tool for extracting structured information from documents.

+## 🔐 Security

+This project is automatically scanned for security vulnerabilities using [CodeQL](https://codeql.github.com/).
+We also use [Snyk](https://snyk.io) as needed for supplementary dependency checks.

+See [SECURITY](https://github.com/shcherbak-ai/contextgem/blob/main/SECURITY.md) file for details.

 ## 📄 License & Contact